risingwavelabs/risingwave/integration_tests/clickhouse-sink/README.md

-# Demo: Sinking to Iceberg
+# Demo: Sinking to ClickHouse

 In this demo, we want to showcase how RisingWave is able to sink data to ClickHouse.